Riya10031/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_08_AzureFirewall.md

 	> **Result:** You have successfully configured and tested the Azure Firewall.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-	>- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
-	>- Hit the Validate button for the corresponding task.
+   > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
-	>- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-	>- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.
 ## Review

-In this lab, you have:
+In this lab, you have completed:

 - Used a template to deploy the lab environment.
 - Deployed an Azure firewall.